swatisingh0107/DataWrangling-with-Hadoop-and-MongoDB/Sentiment Analysis/Readme.md

 ###  What is sentiment analysis  ?
-Sentiment Analysis is:
-> Analysis of body of text
-> Identifies and extracts opinions expressed by the text
-> Popular application of NLP
+Sentiment Analysis is the analysis of body of text to identify and extract opinions expressed by the text.
+It is one of the most popular applications of Natural Language Processing(NLP).

 Opinion is typically extracted as a quantifiable sentiment called polarity often inferred as positive , negative or neutral sentiment.
 This polar sentiment is determined by the score of the polarity score.